-Learn more about the interdisciplinary centers, labs and institutes associated with the College of Agriculture and Life Sciences.
+Learn more about the interdisciplinary centers and institutes, and academic unit-specific labs and entities associated with the Division of Agriculture, Life and Veterinary Sciences and Cooperative Extension (ALVSCE).

-Innovative, high-efficiency greenhouses serve teaching, research and extension functions in Agricultural & Biosystems Engineering and the School of Plant Sciences.
+Innovative, high-efficiency greenhouses serve teaching, research and extension functions in Biosystems Engineering and the School of Plant Sciences.

 Dedicated to the diagnosis of diseases of cultured penaeid shrimp, from samples received from farms and research facilities all over the world.